Walono/ML_project1/projects/project1/scripts/README.md

 ## Project

-- The run.py file is used to generate the csv file that give us our best results.
+- The run.py file is used to generate the csv file that gives us our best results.
-- Implementations.py refer to the 6 methods we were asked to provide.
+- implementations.py refer to the 6 methods we were asked to provide.
-- CSV folder.
+- csv folder.
 Empty because the train.csv and test.csv are too big for us.
 You have to add they in this folder
 - Methods folder contains all the helper *.py file used by run.py and all our tests.

 ## Mandatory Methods Warning